core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}.
-The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).

-To support proxy operations, OSCORE MUST set Outer Observe.
-If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a request and notifications would not reach the endpoint.
-Moreover, intermediaries are allowed to cancel observations at any time; forbidding this behavior would also result in notifications being dropped.

-An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
-It is worth noting that although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

-In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
-This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary overhead (processing and transmission of notifications) on the server, since such notifications would not benefit the client.

-Note that, as defined in Section 3.1 of {{RFC7641}}, the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.
-This means that several clients registering to the same protected resource via an intermediary, when using OSCORE, will be effectively registering to different target resources.
-The intermediary may then register to the protected resource (different target resources) once per each client.

-The processing of the CoAP Code for Observe messages is described in {{coap-header}}.

-The Outer Observe option in the CoAP request may be legitimately removed by a proxy or ignored by the server.
+An Observe option in the CoAP request may be ignored by a server.
 In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

+##### Partial IV Processing

-It the server accepts the Observe registration, a Partial IV must be included in all notifications (both successful and error).
+It the server accepts an Observe registration, a Partial IV must be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration (see {{replay-protection}}).
 The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.
 Further details of replay protection of notifications are specified in {{replay-protection}}.
 The client MAY ignore the Observe option value.

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
-When an OSCORE observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
+When an OSCORE protected observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
 The server uses the new request's Partial IV as the 'request_piv' of new responses.

+##### Observe in Intermediaries {#observe-option-processing}

+The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
+To support proxy operations, OSCORE MUST set Outer Observe.
+If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
+Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications which does not reach the client.

+In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
+This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary processing and transmission of notifications, since such notifications would not benefit the client.

+Note that, as defined in Section 3.1 of {{RFC7641}}, the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.
+This means that several clients registering to the same protected resource via an intermediary, when using OSCORE, will be effectively registering to different target resources.
+The intermediary may then register to the protected resource (different target resources) once per each client.

+An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
+Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

+The Outer Observe option in the CoAP request may be legitimately removed by a proxy.

+The default value of the Outer Code is specified in {{coap-header}}.
+In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

 #### No-Response {#no-resp}